-Whenever visiting classrooms or volunteering during the school day (after 8:15 a.m. and before 3:35 p.m.), all parents must first sign-in at the main office or at the Logic and Rhetoric Admin and obtain a visitor's name tag to wear while on campus.
+Whenever visiting classrooms or volunteering during the school day (after 8:15amand before 3:35pm), all parents must first sign-in at the main office or at the Logic and Rhetoric Admin and obtain a visitor's name tag to wear while on campus.
 Those who do not sign in and/or are without a nametag are directed to the school office to correct the matter.
-Parents on campus do not need to sign-in at the main office for Monday morning assemblies or during other school events such as Pep Rallies, Grandparents' Day, Jog-a-thon, Harvest Festival, house parties, etc.
+Parents on campus do not need to sign-in at the main office for Monday morning assemblies or during other school events such as pep rallies, Grandparents' Day, Jogathon, HarvestFest, house parties, etc.